FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Federated Adversarial Decoupled Learning

-\end{theorem} We can simply induce in $m$ to get the robustness guarantee in the whole model with Theorem~\ref{theorem1}. \textbf{Remark 1.} In Theorem~\ref{theorem1}, we assume that $\tilde l_m(\vz_m,y)$ is strongly convex, namely, the auxiliary output model is strongly convex in its input $\vz_m$.
-This assumption is realistic since the auxiliary model is usually a very simple model, e.g., only a linear layer followed by cross-entropy loss.
+\begin{remark} In \cref{theorem:robustness}, we assume that the loss function $\tilde l_m(\vz_m,y)$ of the auxiliary model $\boldsymbol{\theta}_m$ is strongly convex in its input $\vz_m$.
+This assumption is realistic since the auxiliary model $\boldsymbol{\theta}_m$ is usually a very simple model, e.g., only a linear layer followed by cross-entropy loss.
+We also theoretically analyze the sufficiency of a simple auxiliary model in \cref{Subsec:wd} (See \cref{remark2}). \end{remark}

-\textbf{Remark 2.} Theorem~\ref{theorem1} gives a sufficient condition on $\epsilon_{m}$ for the overall robustness.
-We notice that with a larger $\mu_m$ which is determined by $\boldsymbol{\theta}_m$, the lower bound of $\epsilon_{m}$ can be smaller and thus the overall robustness will be easier to attain.
-We will discuss this property in more details in Section~\ref{Subsec:wd}.